I like potatoes and salad, but I prefer them on separate plates.

 1 tablespoon tahini

-1 bunch curly kale, leaves torn and stems removed
+1 bunch curly kale or lacinato kale, leaves torn and stems removed

 2 tablespoons diced red onions